dror27/dk-shack/vol2/songs/en/War Is A-Coming.md

 Still, my neighbor reads, Psalms and hymns\
 \
 How about we head down the beach\
-Its peaceful as spring, except for some fish\
+It's peaceful as spring, except for some fish\
 Bag some grapes, an apple, a peach\
 The bathroom’s deserted, will you be my dish?\
 \